White-Dominated Arts Institutions Are Keen To Diversify. But Are They Willing To Give Up Power?

 I first reported on the petition when it emerged alongside a separate but similar one aimed at CAM Raleigh, where discontent about racial sensitivity had been swirling at least since a disastrous exhibit by the painter Margaret Bowland in 2018.
 Though the petition is aimed across the arts, it was expedient, here at the six-month deadline, to examine its impact in the visual art world, as that’s where all seven NCBAL founders—Williams, Jessica Gaynelle Moss, Marcus Kiser, Carmen Neely, Sherrill Roland, J. Stacy Utley, and Chris Watts—do their work.
 Plus, museums’ deep colonial roots and administrative inertia make them especially slow and cumbersome to change.

 In addition to two NCBAL leaders, I interviewed personnel at the Ackland Art Museum at the University of North Carolina-Chapel Hill, Duke University’s Nasher Museum of Art, VAE Raleigh, and the North Carolina Arts Council.
 I also reviewed NCBAL’s emails with other institutions around the state.
-The North Carolina Museum of Art did not respond to requests for comment, and CAM Raleigh declined to, though I did learn that embattled director Gab Smith, no longer works at the museum.
+CAM Raleigh declined to comment, though I did learn that embattled director Gab Smith no longer works at the museum.

 Jessica Moss is friendly and brisk in our conversations, repeating my name with warming regularity.
 I can hear the frustration rising in her voice only when she discusses the most common misunderstandings the petition slammed into: white people thinking she was asking for a job instead of asking them to do one, and focusing on what they had already done instead of what they were going to do.

-Note: Correction: A previous version of this piece did not include comment from the NC Museum of Art.
-The INDY was using an outdated contact email for the museum's public relations manager."